tjek/tjek-js-sdk/README.md

 });
 ```

+### Version N.E.X.T

+- Let CoreUIKit OfferDetails grow beyond the width of its anchor, with respect to on-screen position.

 ### Version 3.0.0

 - _BREAKING INCITO CHANGE_ Now, you need to supply the identifier of the publication rather than the Incito identifier.
 Plus, we've added a new event to measure how many times Incito's are opened.
 Anonymously.